-- Import required packages -- #

 # Define directory path to model output files:

-# Construct NEMO model grid dataset, including seawater conservative temperature (C) and absolute salinity (g/kg):
+# Construct NEMO model T-grid dataset, including conservative temperature (degC):

 ds_gridT